MicrosoftDocs/cloud-adoption-framework/docs/manage/monitor/monitoring-strategy.md

 * Built-in cost management to help plan and control the costs involved with logs, metrics, and alerts so you only pay for what you need.

 What about on-premises services?
-You can consider Azure Monitor as single pane of glass.
+You can consider Azure Monitor as a single pane of glass.
 Use APIs, Insights, or other Azure services to collect monitoring data from each resource, increasing visibility into the operation of your computing enterprise.
 Consolidate tools, standardize automation expertise, and reduce support contracts.

 At the heart of operations management, your IT enterprise demands centralized governance and strict delegation over approaches to build, operate, and manage IT services.
 In Azure, service assets are called resources.
 With Azure Active Directory and Azure Resource Manager, you get granular control over monitoring configurations, security baselines, and servicing policies.
 Azure Active Directory provides directory roles to establish your provider/consumer relationships; Azure role-based access control (RBAC) provides access management to resources in Azure, Azure Policy applies controls to enforce different rules and effects over your resources, and Azure Security Center ensures secure, compliant baselines.

-### High level requirements
+## High level requirements

 As an architect or strategic planner, you may need to formulate an early strategy for operations management, in which monitoring plays a major role.
 Consider these four outcomes: